alvarogarcia7/blog_source/source/_posts/draft_greenfield-gilded-rose.md

 The class can be found in many programming languages in [Emily Bache's repository](https://github.com/emilybache/GildedRose-Refactoring-Kata).
 You are looking for the class / type ``Item``

+Happy katas and happy koding.
+Please be careful with the goblin!